rbreaves/xosx/README.md

 ### TODO

-Create function that reads the xmodmap and recreates new xmodmap files for swapping keys.
+Create function that reads the xmodmap and recreates new xmodmap files for swapping keys in a manner that aligns with macOS.